kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 # <i class="fas fa-feather-alt"></i> Lab log

+**July, 2025:**
+Congratulations to Rongbin for receiving his K99 grant!!!

 **June, 2025:**
 Congratulations to Rongbin for receiving the Poster Award as well as the Oral Presentation Award at the CADA conference.